vmware-archive/cloud-foundry-nozzle/README.md

 * Make sure you have a working Wavefront proxy with accessible <hostname:port> talking to a Wavefront cloud.
 * Make sure you have a working PCF deployment along with access to pcf.host and a UAA user who is authorized to access the loggregator firehose.

-# Steps to deploy and configure the nozzle
+# Steps to manually deploy and configure the nozzle

 1. Clone the repo
     * Make sure you have Java Maven installed on your machine.